MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-writeprivateprofilestructw.md

 ### -param lpszSection [in]

-The name of the section to which the string will be copied.
+The name of the section to which the struct data will be copied.
 If the section does not exist, it is created.
-The name of the section is case independent, the string can be any combination of uppercase and lowercase letters.
+The name of the section is case independent.

 ### -param lpszKey [in]

-The name of the key to be associated with a string.
+The name of the key to be associated with a struct.
 If the key does not exist in the specified section, it is created.
 If this parameter is <b>NULL</b>, the entire section, including all keys and entries within the section, is deleted.

 ### -param lpStruct [in]